Considerations when assessing child weight status

 1. BMI doesn’t measure body composition.
 Whilst BMI is the best available indicator of unhealthy weight in children, BMI is based on body mass only and does not provide any indication of how much muscle or fat a child has.
 Therefore a high BMI in a very muscular and active child may be less concerning than the same BMI in an inactive child with a high visual level of fat.
 It is noteworthy also that BMI centiles can be misleading in children who are naturally very tall (usually with one or more very tall parents), e.g. a child who is on the 98th centile for both height and weight would be on the 91st centile for BMI, but this would likely be due to their genetic height rather than excess weight.

 2. Ethnicity.
 Whilst the child growth charts in this module are recommended for use with all ethnicities, it is important to be aware individuals from Asian backgrounds may accumulate a higher fat mass at lower BMI than other ethnic groups.
-For further discussion of ethnic considerations around child weight see module on Culture.
+For further discussion of ethnic considerations around child weight see Cultural Considerations module.

 3. Lifestyle.
 When assessing child weight it is important to find out about the child’s current physical activity and dietary patterns.
-Consideration should also be given to the home environment, parents’ lifestyles and parents’ own weight status, since parental obesity is a risk factor for childhood obesity (particularly if both parents are obese5).
-For further guidance on discussing physical activity and diet with families see modules Physical activity and Sedentary Behaviour and Nutrition.
+Consideration should also be given to the home environment, parents/carers’ lifestyles and parents/carers’ own weight status, since parental obesity is a risk factor for childhood obesity (particularly if both parents are obese).
+For further guidance see Infant and Child Nutrition and Physical activity and Sedentary Behaviour modules.

 4. Growth trajectory.
 If you monitor a child’s growth over time you will gain a better understanding of the child’s weight issue, and of when additional medical support is required.
 Monitoring a child’s growth trajectory can also help understand what is “normal” for each child, when compared with a single measurement in time (e.g. if a child has consistently stayed on the 91st BMI centile because they are very tall and have very tall parents this need not cause concern if the child is otherwise healthy).
 Potential areas of concern include: